ABOUT RUTH GORING

 about Colombia and poetry here.

-Ruth is a senior manuscript editor at University of Chicago Press and teaches in the Graham School’s editing certificate program, Ruth now focuses her time on her own author-illustrator projects and occasional translation work.
+After many years working as a senior manuscript editor at University of Chicago Press and teaching in the Graham School’s editing certificate program, Ruth now focuses her time on her own author-illustrator projects and occasional translation work.

 I believe that children respond to beauty, and books for them should be beautiful.
 My work is highly textured, inviting contemplation.
 There’s movement in it even when I use very solid materials (rocks, tiles, pieces of metal), but I have been struck by reports that toddlers will gaze at one of my spreads for a long time.
 I like to think that they’re not simply entranced by a fascinating object but somehow drawn into the delight, the love, with which the art was made.